Skip to content

 Material durability

-Contract-grade floors, easy-to-maintain surfaces
+Contract-grade flooring, easy-to-maintain surfaces

 Layout types and their impact